Why invest in real estate?

-There has been a boom in people investing in real estate over the last few years as many now view buying real estate as a safer investment than the stock market, and certainly more profitable than savings accounts or bonds.
+There are always risks and rewards of real estate investment, but in recent years the lower risks of house flipping have caused a boom in the industry.
+Many people now view buying real estate as a safer investment than the stock market, and certainly more profitable than savings accounts or bonds, especially when weighing the relatively low risks of house flipping.
 When purchased for the right price, real estate can show significant appreciation over even a short amount of time, especially when buying a distressed property and rehabbing it.

 RFG has several customers who make an excellent living from flipping properties full time.
 It is not unusual to see our borrowers achieve a 20% or greater profit from these projects.
 Of course, no results are guaranteed, and it is incumbent upon the flipper to buy the property at the right price, get the rehab done in a timely manner, and keep a tight control on costs.

 Will I need to put my money on the line?